DonUrks/phrest/README.md

 A php framework for your RESTful API with JSON and Swagger support.
 Phrest will automatically scan your code for swagger or HATEOAS annotations.
 If desired phrest will also use your scanned swagger annotations for request data validation.

 ## Features
-- Swagger definition in annotations ([zircote/swagger-php](https://github.com/zircote/swagger-php))
+- Swagger 2.0 definitions in annotations ([zircote/swagger-php](https://github.com/zircote/swagger-php))
-- HATEOAS response definition in annotations ([willdurand/Hateoas](https://github.com/willdurand/Hateoas))
+- HATEOAS response definitions in annotations ([willdurand/Hateoas](https://github.com/willdurand/Hateoas))
 - Request data validation against swagger data ([justinrainbow/json-schema](https://github.com/justinrainbow/json-schema))
 - PSR-3 Logging ([Seldaek/monolog](https://github.com/Seldaek/monolog))
 - Expandable with PSR-15 middleware